 Yes!
 Le Bleu water is not only safe, but it’s doctor-recommended.
-In fact, doctors recommend using only distilled water for baby formula.
-Le Bleu bottled water is also recommended for intravenous feeding, inhalation therapy, and liquid drug prescriptions.
+In fact, doctors recommend using distilled water for baby formula.

 Absolutely not!
-We get our organic minerals form the foods we eat.
-Fruits, grains, nuts, vegetables, and meats supply all the minerals we need on a daily basis.
+We get our organic minerals from the foods we eat.
+Fruits, grains, nuts, vegetables, and meats supply the minerals we need on a daily basis.